SeaQuest DSV: Season 1

 The series follows the adventures of the high-tech submarine seaQuest DSV 4600, a deep-submergence vehicle operated by the United Earth Oceans Organization (UEO), a global coalition of up-world countries and undersea confederations, similar to the United Nations.

-The UEO was created following a major showdown of nations and confederations at the Livingston Trench in the North Atlantic Ocean that occurred circa 2018 as depicted in the pilot episode, "To Be Or Not to Be", and it remained a recurring element for the duration of the series.
-The seaQuest was designed by retired naval captain Nathan Bridger and built by NORPAC (a military organization mentioned in the pilot) and given as a loan to the UEO after its creation.
-The storyline begins in the year 2018, after mankind has exhausted almost all natural resources, except for the ones on the ocean floor.
-Many new colonies have been established there and it is the mission of the seaQuest and its crew to protect them from hostile nonaligned nations and to aid in mediating disputes as well as engage in undersea research, much of which was still in the preliminary stages when the show began production in 1993.
-Bridger, though originally reluctant due to a promise he made with his wife after their son, Robert, was killed in a naval military action before her death, is convinced to return to the navy, under the auspices of the UEO, and assume command of the seaQuest.
+The storyline begins in 2018, when mankind has exhausted almost all natural resources, except for on the ocean floor, where human colonies have been established.
+The UEO was created after a recent showdown of nations and confederations at the Livingston Trench in the North Atlantic Ocean.
+The showdown was depicted in the pilot episode, "To Be Or Not to Be", and remained a recurring element for the duration of the series.

+The seaQuest was designed by retired naval captain Nathan Bridger for NORPAC, a military organization mentioned in the pilot, which loans the vessel to the UEO.
+Bridger is asked to take command of the vessel, and after initial reluctance—he had promised his now-dead wife not to rejoin the Navy after their son was killed in naval combat—agrees.

+The mission of seaQuest, Bridger, and the crew is to protect seafloor colonies from hostile nonaligned nations, to mediate disputes, and to perform undersea research, much of which was still in the preliminary stages when the show began production in 1993.
 The first season's storylines primarily dealt with plausible oceanographic research, environmental issues, political machinations of the world and the interpersonal relationships of the crew.